DCAN-Labs/abcd-hcp-pipeline/README.md

                         quartile range for participant group respiratory rate (breaths per minute), or to match bids physio data directly [3].
-These parameters are highly recommended for data acquired with a frequency of approx. 1 Hz or more (TR<=1.0).
+These parameters are highly recommended for data acquired with a frequency of greater than 1 Hz (TR less than 1 second).
 Default is no filter.

 Special pipeline options:
   Options which pertain to an alternative pipeline or an extra stage which is not